 Claims equalisation reserve represents cumulative amounts appropriated from retained earnings based on the discretion of the Group's Board of Directors as part of the Group's risk management strategies to mitigate against catastrophic events.
 These reserves are in addition to the catastrophe reinsurance cover.
-As at January 31, 2021, total claims equalization reserve amounted \$20,763,237 (2020: \$20,763,237).
+As at January 31, 2022, total claims equalisation reserve amounted \$20,763,237 (2021: \$20,763,237).